Property Partner Review

 What Is A Property Partner?

 Property Partner acquires property (sometimes with mortgages) then offers the property shares to investors.
+It’s important to think of Property Partner as an equity site rather than a peer to peer lending company.
 The properties are held inside individual SPV companies registered at Companies House.
-Property Partner manages the rental collection and pays montlhy dividends.
+Property Partner manages the rental collection and pays monthly dividends.
 They also handle any needed maintenance.
 Properties are held for a period of five years at which time, shareholders vote on holding or selling.

 How Can I Contact Property Partner?